Designing Your Course

 Social science students participate in extensive dialogue on critical issues.
 They analyze the contributions of culture, key events, significant leaders, and economics to the formation of opinions.
 Ideas should be examined from historical, current and future perspectives.
 The applicant’s ability to facilitate these discussions is critical to the success of the course.
 Students must be taught the necessary research skills, and be encouraged to see the relationships between apparently unrelated events.

-This is a special dimension of the Summer Academy for grades 2 and 3 that reflects the needs of the young, gifted child.
-Each course proposal should focus on a theme to be pursued through an integrated selection of activities from the fine arts, humanities, sciences and social sciences.
-Applicants should demonstrate an understanding of the unique needs of young, gifted children and have prior experience with this population.
+Integrated course proposals should focus on a theme to be pursued through an integrated selection of activities from the fine arts, humanities, sciences and social sciences.
+Applicants should demonstrate an understanding of the unique needs of gifted children and have prior experience with this population.